mozilla/bugbug/README.md

 - `bugbug/nlp` contains utility functions for NLP;
 - `bugbug/labels.py` contains utility functions for handling labels;
 - `bugbug/bug_snapshot.py` contains a module to play back the history of a bug.

-## Auto-formatting setup

-This project is using [pre-commit](https://pre-commit.com/).
-Please run `pre-commit install` to install the git pre-commit hooks on your clone.

-Then every time you will try to commit, it will check that the files are correctly formatted before letting you commit.